 Submittable lets you create custom email responses for most actions involving interactions with submitters.
-For example, you may want to create a response template acknowledging receipt of a submitter's submission, ask a submitter to edit his or her submission, or inform submitters of the status of their submissions.
+For example, you may want to create a response template acknowledging receipt of a submitter's submission, ask a submitter to edit his or her submission, or inform submitters of the status of their submissions using a saved Response Template.

 1. To create a new response template, click on More > Configurations > Response Templates.